TencentARC/SEED-Story/README.md

 ### Data Preparation
 We release the StoryStream dataset for training and testing multimodal story generation.
 Download the images and story text files here.
 [StoryStream](https://huggingface.co/datasets/TencentARC/StoryStream).

-The StoryStream dataset consist of 3 subsets, Curious George, Rabbids Invasion, and The Land Before Time.
+The StoryStream dataset consists of 3 subsets, Curious George, Rabbids Invasion, and The Land Before Time.
 We take the George subset as an example.
 The jsonl files contain all the data.
 Each line of it contains a story of 30 images and corresponding story text.
 The "image" component is a list of the path of 30 images.
 The "captions" component is a list of 30 corresponding story text.

 For training efficiency, you may chunk the story into a length of 10 just like we did.
-The scirpt for chunking is in `./StoryStream/chunk_data.py`.
+The script for chunking is in `./StoryStream/chunk_data.py`.

 ### Model Weights
-We release the pretrained Tokenizer, the pretrained De-Tokenizer, the pre-trained foundation model **SEED-X-pretrained**, the StoryStream instruction-tuned MLLM **SEED-Story-George**, and the StoryStream tuned De-Tokenizer in **Detokenizer-George** [SEED-Story Hugging Face](https://huggingface.co/TencentARC/SEED-Story).
+We release the pre trained Tokenizer, the pre-trained De-Tokenizer, the pre-trained foundation model **SEED-X-pretrained**, the StoryStream instruction-tuned MLLM **SEED-Story-George**, and the StoryStream tuned De-Tokenizer in **Detokenizer-George** [SEED-Story Hugging Face](https://huggingface.co/TencentARC/SEED-Story).

 Please download the checkpoints and save them under the folder `./pretrained`.